This document contains:

 Check your GCC installation, the binary directory must be added to the PATH environment.
 If on of the following command groups are everything is OK.

-CC_REFERENCE=gcc-8or you have to create symlinks for the gcc executables with the following steps.
+gccin your path the version is detected to select the correct reference.
+You can also create symlinks for the gcc executables with the following steps.
 You can check the GCC version with gcc --version.
 If the output says version 8, you should also be able to run gcc-8 --version.
 Your Linux distribution should have set all of this up already.
 If you don’t have an alias like gcc-8, perform the following steps to create an alias for gcc, this should also work in the MSYS shell under Windows:

 - Create a directory somewhere, e.g. in your home directory: